 Average Annual Cost: $14,584

-The programs available from National Louis University for pastry arts and baking include:
+The programs available from National Louis University for pastry arts and baking include an AAS in Baking and Pastry (Accelerated or Non-Accelerated) and a Baking and Pastry Certificate.

 Most students opt for the AAS in Baking and Pastry, which offers classroom and kitchen instruction.
 It’s also a studying pathway that can be completed within two years, depending on if you opt for accelerated or non-accelerated learning.
 Students work through various concepts in this program, from baking bread to blowing sugar.